XuboGU/OpenNeoMC/README.md

-## OpenNeoMC
+# OpenNeoMC：an Open-source Tool for Particle Transport Optimization that Combining OpenMC with NEORL

-[OpenMC](https://docs.openmc.org/en/stable/index.html) is a community-developed Monte Carlo neutron and photon transport simulation code for nuclear research.
-OpenMC was originally developed by members of the [Computational Reactor Physics Group](http://crpg.mit.edu/) at the [Massachusetts Institute of Technology](https://web.mit.edu/) starting in 2011
+[OpenMC](https://docs.openmc.org/en/stable/index.html) is a community-developed Monte Carlo neutron and photon transport simulation code for particle transport.
+OpenMC was originally developed by members of the [Computational Reactor Physics Group](http://crpg.mit.edu/) at the [Massachusetts Institute of Technology](https://web.mit.edu/) starting in 2011.

 [NEORL](https://neorl.readthedocs.io/en/latest/index.html) (**N**euro**E**volution **O**ptimization with **R**einforcement **L**earning) is a set of implementations of hybrid algorithms combining neural networks and evolutionary computation based on a wide range of machine learning and evolutionary intelligence architectures.
 NEORL aims to solve large-scale optimization problems relevant to operation & optimization research, engineering, business, and other disciplines.
 NEORL was established in MIT back in 2020 with feedback, validation, and usage of different colleagues.

-In this project(OpenNeoMC), we are dedicated to combining these two open-source tools(OpenMC and NEORL) to empower nuclear physics with state-of-the-art optimization techniques.
-We will firstly provide users with easy ways to install the framework that combines NEORL with OpenMC, and a simple example is available to test the framework.
+In OpenNeoMC, we combine these two open-source tools to empower particle transport with state-of-the-art optimization techniques.
+We firstly provide users with easy ways to install the framework that combines NEORL with OpenMC, and a simple example is available to test the framework.
 Then we offer two practical engineering optimization applications in nuclear physics.
 More applications that involve both optimization and nuclear physics will be added in the future.
 We highly welcome users and researchers in the nuclear area to contribute OpenNeoMC and solve engineering problems in this framework.

-## Installing OpenNeoMC on Linux/Mac with conda
+## Installing OpenNeoMC

+### Installation on Linux/Mac with conda

-### Install Conda
+#### Install Conda

-Please install conda before proceeding,  it will bring you convenience to install [anaconda](https://www.anaconda.com/products/individual#Downloads) directly, which includes conda and other necessary python scientific calculation and analysis packages.
+Please install conda before proceeding,  it will bring you convenience to install [anaconda](https://www.anaconda.com/products/individual#Downloads) directly, which includes conda and other necessary python  packages.

-### Install OpenMC
+#### Install OpenMC

 ```shell
 conda config --add channels conda-forge